No products in the basket.

 Another famous haunting is the Lady in Grey.
 She has been witnessed running through the castle holding her face and crying hysterically.
 However, since a woman’s body was found during recent excavations her ghost hasn’t been reported.

 Sometime in the 1700’s, a soldier was found hanging from the bell rope in the bell tower, which overlooks the entrance to the castle.
 After his death, the bell tower was sealed off, however, to this day the bell has been known to strike off its own accord.
 There’s also the ghost of a black dog who has been known to pounce on unsuspecting visitors, then simply vanish into thin air.

 5) The Tower of London - London, England

 Other full bodied apparitions have also been seen including Lady Jane Grey, who was spotted by a guardsman in 1957.
-In the White Tower the White Lady has been seen, often standing at window, where she once stood waving to her children on the other side of the building.
+In the White Tower, the White Lady has been seen, often standing at the window, where she once stood waving to her children on the other side of the building.

 Perhaps the most spine chilling of all reports includes the mysterious appearance of two children.
 They have been witnessed throughout the rooms of the castle.
 They’re often seen in their nightgowns, holding hands and with a look of terror on their faces.
-It is believed these are two former Prince’s, who were sent tot he Tower after they were deemed illegitimate by Parliament.
+It is believed these are two former Prince’s, who was sent to the Tower after they were deemed illegitimate by Parliament.
 They vanished one day and it was assumed that they were murdered by order of their uncle, the Duke of Gloucester.
 Apparently, two small skeletons were exhumed beneath a staircase in the White Tower.